facebook/fresco/_docs/04-using-other-network-layers.md

 For complete control on how the networking layer should behave, you can provide one for your app.
 You must subclass [NetworkFetcher](../javadoc/reference/com/facebook/imagepipeline/producers/NetworkFetcher.html), which controls communications to the network.
 You can also optionally subclass [FetchState](../javadoc/reference/com/facebook/imagepipeline/producers/FetchState.html), which is a data structure for request-specific information.

-Our default implementation for `HttpURLConnection` can be used as an example.
-See [its source code](https://github.com/facebook/fresco/blob/master/imagepipeline-backends/imagepipeline-okhttp/src/main/java/com/facebook/imagepipeline/backends/okhttp/OkHttpNetworkFetcher.java).
+Our default implementation for `OkHttp 3` can be used as an example.
+See [its source code](https://github.com/facebook/fresco/blob/master/imagepipeline-backends/imagepipeline-okhttp3/src/main/java/com/facebook/imagepipeline/backends/okhttp3/OkHttpNetworkFetcher.java).

 You must pass your network producer to the image pipeline when [configuring it](configuring-image-pipeline.html):